htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 - HTCondor version 10.4.1 released on April 12, 2023.

-- Prelimary support for Ubuntu 20.04 (Focal Fossa) on PowerPC (ppc64el).
+- Preliminary support for Ubuntu 20.04 (Focal Fossa) on PowerPC (ppc64el).
   :jira:`1668`

 New Features: